cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

     * *Amazon AWS*

         1. Go to the [Cloudify download page](http://cloudify.co/download/) and choose a Cloudify Enterprise or Community Manager AMI.
-        1. Start an instance for AWS:
+        1. Start an AWS instance:

-            1. From the AMI page, click on the image in your preferred region and you will be redirected to the Amazon Instance Launch page.
+            1. From the AMI page, click on the image in your preferred region You are redirected to the Amazon Instance Launch page.
             1. Choose your Instance Type and configure the instance resources.
-We suggest a machine with a minimum of 2 vCPUs and 4GB of memory.
+                * We recommend you create an instance with at least 2 vCPUs and 4GB of memory.
-                Make sure you enable inbound traffic from your security settings in the security group assigned to the instance.
-Port `22` is required for SSH access, and ports `80` and `443` are required for HTTP(S) access.
-Don't forget to open all ports noted in the [prerequisites](https://docs.cloudify.co/latest/installation/prerequisites/) as well.
+                * Make sure you enable inbound traffic in the security settings of the security group assigned to the instance.
+Port `22` is required for SSH access, and ports `80` and `443` are required for HTTP/HTTPS access.
-            1. Once you have configured the machine, click *Launch*.
+            1. After you configure the instance resources, click *Launch*.
-            1. Once the instance is up, you can access Cloudify Console (UI) at the public IP address assigned to your instance or go to Step 2 to access Cloudify Manager via the CLI.
+            1. After the instance is created and running, you can access the Cloudify Manager You can now go to the Cloudify Web Interface at `http://<public_ip>`.

     * *OpenStack*
         1. Go to the [Cloudify download page](http://cloudify.co/download/) and choose a Cloudify Enterprise or Community Manager QCOW image.